12 Best Oils For Natural Hair – Benefits And How To Use

-Natural hair is fragile and lacks moisture.
+Natural hair or type 4 hair is fragile and lacks moisture.
 Oiling is the best way to keep it replenished, nourished, and hydrated.
 Hair oils soften the strands and penetrate deeper into the shafts to smoothen the cuticles and strengthen textured hair.
 They can also be used as styling products to add shine and manage frizz.

 However, it is essential to opt for an oil that works for your hair type.
 Scroll down and check our list of the 12 best oils for natural hair and pick your favorite.

 Benefits Of Oils For Natural Hair

 Natural hair is fragile and breakage-prone.
 Hair oils can help protect the strands and prevent any damage.
 High-porosity hairi XIt refers to bigger and more open gaps in cuticles (the outermost layer of hair) that allow for more absorption and help retain moisture. tends to absorb excess moisture.
 Sometimes, this may cause swelling and damage the strands.
 Oiling prevents swelling and reduces hygral fatigue (repeated swelling and drying).